 Like any other industry, window companies offer add-ons and features that trick out your window.
 Companies offer these features to fatten their profit margin (and your enjoyment, too), yet they are not mandatory and may not be needed at all.
 Consider how important these features are to you:

 Every replacement window company—even authorized dealers— will negotiate prices.
 The replacement window industry is one sector of the home remodeling business where price negotiation is not just tolerated; it's practically expected.

 Competition for your money is fierce.
 Local replacement window companies that lock down an efficient and honest process—from the first sales contact to the moment you read off your credit card number at the end—are robust businesses that can afford to compromise.
-These oompanies purchase inexpensive wholesale replacement windows at wholesale prices and sell window-plus-installation packages to consumers.
+These companies purchase inexpensive wholesale replacement windows at wholesale prices and sell window-plus-installation packages to consumers.
 This is a well-oiled machine with tolerances built-in for negotiation.
-Do not be afraid to do haggle vigorouly.
+Do not be afraid to do haggle vigorously.

 Consider Cheaper Materials

 Solid wood windows are regarded as the premium choice, but fiberglass frames are cheater and solid vinyl frames are the least expensive of all.
 The reality is that you may not really be able to tell the difference at all, so ask yourself how much you value the prestige of having solid wood windows.
 When was the last time a visitor to your home inspected the windows to see what they were made from?

 Common styles and shapes make for cheaper windows.
 Curves, hexagons, circles, bays, and bows—all those fun things—will immediately drive up the price of your windows.
 The cheapest styles tend to be double-hung, sliders, fixed, and casement windows.

 Avoid Authorized Dealers That Carry Only One Brand